 2. The Rapid Replenishment of Skeletal Muscle Glycogen Stores – you need to replace muscle fuel.

 3. The Provision of Amino Acids to Aid Muscle Protein Synthesis and Accretion – you need to repair and promote the growth of muscle fibers!

-The formula - Consume a combination that includes high-glycemic carbohydrate (20 grams) and a combination of whey isolate and essential amino acids (14 grams of protein, 6 grams of essential amino acids).
+The formula - Consume a combination that includes high-glycemic carbohydrate (20 grams) and a combination of whey protein isolate and essential amino acids (14 grams of protein, 6 grams of essential amino acids).
 And throw in a touch of flax oil (2-3 grams) for some healthy fat!
 For a great review of this topic, check out the International Society of Sports Nutrition’s Position Stand on Nutrient Timing.15

 Though keep in mind that combining a pre-workout and post-workout nutrition strategy may actually be the ideal thing to do!7 Stay tuned for the next article expounding on this unique regimen.

 1. Tipton KD, Elliott TA, Cree MG, Aarsland AA, Sanford AP, Wolfe RR.
 Stimulation of net muscle protein synthesis by whey protein ingestion before and after exercise.
 Am J Physiol Endocrinol Metab.
 Jan 2007;292(1):E71-76.

 2. Cribb PJ, Williams AD, Stathis CG, Carey MF, Hayes A. Effects of whey isolate, creatine, and resistance training on muscle hypertrophy.
 Med Sci Sports Exerc.
 Feb 2007;39(2):298-307.

 3. Willoughby DS, Stout JR, Wilborn CD.
 Effects of resistance training and protein plus amino acid supplementation on muscle anabolism, mass, and strength.
 Amino Acids.
 Sep 20 2006.